At least 19 dead as Typhoon Damrey sweeps into Vietnam ahead of APEC summit

 Damrey reached land at 4am local time with winds gusting at up to 90kmph that tore off more than 1,000 roofs, knocked down hundreds of electricity poles and uprooted trees.

-At least 12 people were missing and over 370 houses had collapsed, Vietnam's search and rescue committee said.
+At least 12 people were missing and more than 370 houses had collapsed, Vietnam's search and rescue committee said.
 Over 33,000 people had been evacuated.

 The government earlier said six ships had capsized with 61 people on board in the South China Sea and that 25 people had been rescued, but gave no details as to the possible fate of the others.